| | | |

 • Anxiety: Worrying about making the right decisions or handling responsibilities can be stressful.

 • Guilt: Many caregivers feel they’re not doing enough or feel bad for taking time for themselves.
+Learn how to ask for help without feeling guilty.

 • Frustration: Managing care and dealing with healthcare systems can be overwhelming.

 • Loneliness: Caregiving can reduce social interactions and make caregivers feel isolated.
+Explore ways to manage caregiver loneliness.

 Caregivers need to recognize these feelings and look for support.
 Talking to others, joining a caregiver group or speaking with a professional can help you manage stress and emotions.